quanvo87/FirebaseHelper/README.md

 }
 ```

-Now, anywhere in your project, you can simply call `FirebaseHelper.main` to access this instance of `FirebaseHelper`.
+And now you can simply call `FirebaseHelper.main` to access this instance of `FirebaseHelper` from anywhere in your project.

 ### Common Database Operations